Final report for FW17-026

 The 2017 growing season was a difficult year for growing watermelons at the research site on multiple levels.
 On top of the damping-off previously discussed which resulted in late plantings, the growing season at Rob's farm was much cooler during the day with less sunny days than the previous three growing seasons.
 It is important to note that Rob's farm is some 1000 vertical feet above the city of Anchorage and lies in a narrow valley among hills and mountains.
 It is common for clouds to be present or "backed up" in the mountains while much more sun reaches the lower Anchorage "bowl".
 Rob finds this distinction valuable, however, because he feels that if he can successfully produce watermelons in this more adverse growing climate, then growers in the more sunny "banana belt" agricultural centers will also be able to.
 Nonetheless, for the purpose of research, results were able to be obtained in 2017 that appear to be statistically significant and will be important contributions to the overall review of data after the 2018 growing season is complete (see attached Excel spreadsheet).
 As previous research has shown, grafting watermelons varieties onto interspecific rootstocks does positively influence fruit production.
 We know that one single limiting factor can limit or prevent plant growth and fruit production.
 In Alaska, the most common limiting factors for watermelons are low soil and air temperature.
 The use of rootstocks that are able to encourage fruit production in the presence of typically inadequate soil temperatures could be the "bridge" to successful and consistent watermelon production in southcentral Alaska.
 In the first year of research, grafted watermelon plants significantly outproduced non-grafted watermelon plants.

-Taught a class at Alaska Mill & Feed on How to graft & grow watermelons.
-Was a speaker at the Alaska State Master Gardeners’ Conference and taught a room of 50+ growers and gardeners using my Powerpoint presentation.
+Taught a class at Alaska Mill & Feed on How to graft & grow watermelons in 2017.
+Was a speaker at the Alaska State Master Gardeners' Conference and taught a room of 50+ growers and gardeners using the Powerpoint presentation.
 Taught a 2 hour workshop at Alaska Botanical Garden.

 Understanding principles of grafting vegetables